The Topics We Cover

 Update: A few months later, engaging more with posts and expanding my network

-Here is my example, I'm just slightly above the SSI of my network peers but still have a lot of room for improvement (lazy sloth).
-You could argue that I'm just a little more active/ optimized than most people in my personal network.
+Here is my example above!
+I'm just slightly above the SSI of my peers but still have a lot of room for improvement (I'm a lazy sloth).
+You could argue that I'm just a little more active/optimized than most people in my personal network.
 You also might notice that you are able to check the different colored chart-pieces, seeing where your peers are better or worst than you.

-🏭 How You Perform Compare To Your Industry
+🏭 How You Perform Compared to Your Industry

 Quite honestly: I don't use LinkedIn's SSI benchmarking part that much.
-Benchmarking is interesting to see how I compare to others, but it does not directly help me to better up.
+Benchmarking is interesting to see how I compare to others, but it does not directly help me improve.

 LinkedIn SSI Score barometer that indicated how well your profile is set up